ccjameslai/100-Days-Of-RL-Code/README.md

    Example of Q learning:

-     - the maze is the same as Day 13
+     - the maze is the same as Day 14

      **check out the code** [here](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Code/TestQlearning.py)

-  - ## Eligibility trace | Day 15

-    In the view of math, eligibility trace is a differential of optimal approximation value function(reference: http://www.cnblogs.com/steven-yang/p/6617134.html).

-    In the backward view of TD(lambda), it is a memory variable associated with each state.

-    TD method, such as Sarsa or Q-learning, would learn more efficiently with eligibility traces.